 Luckily, being on a budget in New Zealand means you can while away your days soaking in hot pools and relaxing like a millionaire – with or without kids.

-There is a false misconception that New Zealand is an expensive place to live, but if you know just where to look (a few inside tips!) then there is bucket loads of free stuff; perfect for the budget traveler.
+There is a false misconception that New Zealand is an expensive place to live, but if you know where to look (a few inside tips!) then there is bucket loads of free stuff; perfect for the budget traveller.

 This post may contain affiliate links.
 They cost you nothing but we make a small commission.

 Rotorua, New Zealand – On a Budget